JustinLove/ohol-map/notes.md

 ## Features
 - x why does anim toggle need both toggleAnimated if we are calling baseLayerByTime?
 - town cluster labels
-  - count in cluster for outlier removal
+  - x count in cluster for outlier removal
   - x center adjustment
   - label improvements
   - fast enough for animation?